 Route Options

-The first route option follows the established transport corridor through the Kasumbalesa border crossing, the busiest commercial crossing point between the DRC and Zambia.
+One earlier option follows the established transport corridor through the Kasumbalesa border crossing, the busiest commercial crossing point between the DRC and Zambia.
 Kasumbalesa sits between Lubumbashi on the Congolese side and the Zambian Copperbelt town of Chingola.
-This route would branch from the existing DRC rail network at or near Lubumbashi, cross the border at Kasumbalesa, and then connect to Zambia's existing rail infrastructure on the Copperbelt.
+This routing is relevant for DRC-Zambia interoperability and existing-network planning, but it is not the AFC-described 830-kilometre Luacano-Chingola greenfield project.

 The Kasumbalesa route's primary advantage is that it leverages existing infrastructure and established trade flows.
 The border crossing already handles the majority of DRC-Zambia commercial traffic, including hundreds of copper-laden trucks per day.
 Road and utility infrastructure exists along the corridor, reducing the volume of entirely greenfield construction required.
 The route would also serve Lubumbashi, the DRC's second-largest city, creating opportunities for passenger services and non-mining freight.